Cultivation and Harvesting Guidelines

 - Drying room with product

-We will provide a grow journal submission form for private submissions (note: coming soon!), but encourage allowing us to post images publicly as well as tag us @4PlantsCup on Twitter and Instagram.
+We encourage posting images publicly as well as tagging us @4PlantsCup on Twitter and Instagram.

 Once the competition has been closed, the curing process is complete, and all related images have been submitted, you will need to prepare your entry for shipping and include a prepaid, pre-addressed envelope with your submission in order to judge other submissions.